20.4.2022

 Lucy O'Connor

-Let’s start with a definition: Scope emissions are essentially a way of categorising the carbon emissions a company emits in its operations and its wider value chain.
+Scope emissions are a way of categorising the greenhouse gases a company is responsible for, across its operations and supply chain.

-These are greenhouse gases a company makes as a direct result of its operations.
-Scope 1 emissions are subdivided into the following:
+These are greenhouse gases a company makes as a direct result of its operations, such as:

 This includes the emissions a company makes indirectly, generated from purchased electricity, steam, heating and cooling.

 This is where it gets tricky.
 This category includes all the emissions that an organisation is indirectly responsible for, up and down its value chain.
-It’s helpful to group scope 3 emissions by upstream and downstream activities:
+These can be grouped into:

 Upstream activities: